mayakraft/svg-segmentize/readme.md

 - polyline
 - path

-the output can be in two forms:

-- image: another .svg containing only lines
-- data: the line segment points in array form

 all attributes (style, inline style, and presentation) are copied over as well. you'll discover that

 - transforms continue to work